jofaval/talks-about/BIOGRAPHY.md

 Senior Software Developer with experience in multiple industries.
 I have a predilection for product development in all its facets and software architecture vision.
-I am a very person with a lot of curiosity, I enjoy reading, walking and talking.
+I am a person with a lot of curiosity, I enjoy reading, walking and talking.